GraphicsProgramming/blog/blog/2025/2025-01-10-fft-bloom-optimized-to-the-bone-in-nabla/index.md

 ![DIF](dif_diagram.png "DIF Diagram")

 At each stage, each cross is called a butterfly.
 Each cross has two inputs (the two circles on the left) and two outputs (the two circles on the right).
 The outputs of the butterflies become inputs for the butterflies of the next stage.
-I won't go into too much detail of how each butterfly is computed ,go check out the FFT algorithm for those details if you're interested.
+I won't go into too much detail of how each butterfly is computed, go check out the FFT algorithm for those details if you're interested.

 An important thing to notice here is that each stage computes twice the FFTs as the previous stage, each with half the length, and terminating when the FFT is of length two with a single butterfly per FFT.
 In fact, this is exactly the point of the FFT: it's a divide-and-conquer type of algorithm.
 For example, if you take only the top half of the diagram starting from stage $2$ onwards, that's exactly a DIF diagram for a sequence of length 4.
 The same can be said about the lower half, of course.